Skilled Lawyers Helping Clients in Cary, Raleigh, Greensboro, and Wilmington With Probate, Trust, & Estate Administration Issues

 If you are designated as an executor or as an administrator of an estate, your task is to ensure that the decedent’s wishes are carried out while remaining compliant with state and federal laws.
-You will need the help that a Raleigh probate attorney at NC Planning can provide.
+You will need the help that a probate attorney at NC Planning can provide.
 Raleigh estate administration attorneys from NC Planning have extensive experience across family dynamics and asset classes.
-We have the necessary skills to guide you or your loved ones through estate administration at a time when everything seems more difficult, and emotions are running high.
+We have the necessary skills to guide you or your loved ones through estate administration at a time when everything seems more difficult and emotions are running high.

 The loss of a loved one is one of the most difficult events we can face.
 Distributing a loved one’s assets, with or without the guidance of a will, can add even more anxiety to a difficult time.
 If there is no will, North Carolina law has a process to determine who can serve as the administrator of the decedent’s estate.
 Typically, that person will be the spouse or another immediate relative.